We’ve all heard the expression “no pain, no gain” when it comes to exercise.

 1. Active Rest

-Active rest is the idea you don’t just stop completely cold after a tough workout.
+Active rest is the idea that you don’t just stop completely cold after a tough workout.

-If you stop cold after a workout, it can actually make your muscles sorer.
+If you stop cold after a workout, it may make your muscles sorer.

 This wind down period can help with post workout pain management.